discuitnet/docs/docs/types.md

   id: string;
   postId: string;
   postPublicId: string;

   communityId: string;
   communityName: string;

-  userId: string;
+  userId: string | undefined;
   username: string;
+  userGhostId: string | undefined; // The ID of the Ghost user in case the author deleted their account, otherwise undefined.

-  // The capacity in which the comment was created.
+  userGroup: "normal" | "admins" | "mods"; // The capacity in which the comment was created.
-  userGroup: "normal" | "admins" | "mods";
   userDeleted: boolean; // Indicates whether the author account is deleted

   parentId: string | null; // Parent comment ID.
   depth: int; // Top-most comments have a depth of 0
   noReplies: int; // Total number of replies
   noDirectReplies: int; // Number of direct replies

-  // Comment IDs of all ancestor comments starting from the top-most comment.
+  ancestors: string[] | null; // Comment IDs of all ancestor comments starting from the top-most comment.
-  ancestors: string[] | null;

   body: string; // Comment body
   upvotes: int;